 2007-2012: Chairman and co-investigator of Salford Centre for Research and Innovation (SCRI) with Professor Ghassan Aouad, Professor Rachel Cooper, Professor Grahame Cooper, Dr. Mike Kagliogou, Peter McDermott, Professor James Powell, Professor Yacine Rezgui, Dr. Martin Sexton, Dr. Patricia Sterry, Joseph Tah, Lauri Koskela, Vian Ahmed on £4,948,218 EPSRC funded Salford IMRC Renewal (2007-11)

 2004-2007: Co-investigator with Professor Alan Short of Cambridge University for an Arts Council for England / CABE project to create new Guidance for clients for capital arts projects (2007-08), building on the £121,967 AHRC funded project Designing Dynamic Environments for Performing Arts.

-Invited presentations made in a range of countries over the last five years are listed here (see CV for a full listing)
+Invited presentations made in a range of countries over the last few years are listed here (see CV for a full listing)